osrf/buildfarm-tools/README.md

 To set up the project locally, please follow the instructions below:

-1. Fork the repository and clone it to your local machine.
+1. Clone the repository to your local machine.
     ```bash
     git clone https://github.com/osrf/buildfarm-tools.git
     ```